anuraghazra/vscode-strip-ts-copy/README.md

 ### The Problem

 "An underdiscussed benefit of JS over TS - I'll frequently test individual functions by pasting them into the browser console.
-There's no faster feedback loop.
-You can't do that with TS.
-JSDoc TS means extra keystrokes, but overall the ergonomics are waaaay better
-" - Rich Harris
+There's no faster feedback loop." - Rich Harris

 > https://twitter.com/Rich_Harris/status/1440639878065111048

 ### The Solution

-strip-ts-copy is a vscode plugin which simply transpiles the selected code and directly puts it inside of your clipboard.
+strip-ts-copy simply transpiles the selected code and copies it into your clipboard.

 > Inspired by BenLesh:
 > https://twitter.com/BenLesh/status/1441057916413489156